input-output-hk/PSG/docs/source/guides/mail_service_guide_gpg.md

 ## Steps

-1. Create new user or login with existing one to Self Service UI
+1. Create a new user or login with an existing one to Self Service UI

-2. Add your email address, public pgp key on the PGP page and save
+2. Add your email address, public PGP key on the PGP page and save

-3. Form a message to sent according to specific [format](#email-message-format)
+3. Form a message to send according to specific [format](#email-message-format)

 4. [Encrypt message](#how-to-encrypt-messages-with-gpg-tool) with recipient's public key (mandatory)